How a Misfit Built a Life That Fits His Family and Maybe Yours

 Driving a bus put me on the same schedule as my son.
 We decided to homeschool him, and later, when he played basketball and baseball, I was at every practice and every game.
 I did not miss the moments that mattered.

-The Lord gave me the right job when I needed one.
+The Lord gave me the right job at the right time.

 Thirty Years of Figuring It Out

-I did not have a sponsor who could teach me marketing, so I learned on my own.
-I bought books, audios, courses, thousands of hours, thousands of dollars.
+I did not have a sponsor who could teach me marketing, so I taught myself.
+I bought books, audios, and courses.
+I invested thousands of hours and thousands of dollars.

-- No is not rejection.
+• No is not rejection.
 No is feedback.
-It's a good thing.

 That shift, from convincing to sorting, changed everything.